Prayut Chan-o-cha: Army chief (2010–2014)

-Coup d'état & first premiership (2014–2019)
+Coup and first premiership (2014–2019)

 Political crisis

 In 2013-14, political conflict broke out with the involvement of the anti-Yingluck Shinawatra People's Democratic Reform Committee (PDRC).
 In late 2013, the Network of Students and People for Reform of Thailand (NSPRT), a sub-group of PDRC, tried to seize army headquarters, demanding that the military join the protests.
 In response, Prayut urged protest groups, led by Suthep Thaugsuban, not to involve the military and called on rival sides to resolve the crisis peacefully.
-Suthep's actions were supported by former defence minister General Prawit Wongsuwan and former army chief General Anupong Paochinda.
+Suthep's actions were supported by former defence minister Prawit Wongsuwon and former army chief General Anupong Paochinda.
 The two generals had had close ties to Prayut through the Queen's Guard unit.
 They could help influence the military to intervene or even to seize power on the excuse of national security, if Suthep's group lead to violence.
 By the end of 2013, Prayut called for end to violence but hinted possibility of a Coup d'état.